jguida941/AutoViz/README.md

   <h1>AutoViz</h1>
   <p>
-    🚀 A Zero-Code Auto-Visual Analytics Tool — Built with PyQt6, Matplotlib, and Pandas
+     A Zero-Code Auto-Visual Analytics Tool, Built with PyQt6, Matplotlib, and Pandas
   </p>
   <p>
     AutoViz is a sleek, fast, fully functional data visualization and regression dashboard built in just over an hour.